GIT-Date/GIT-Date/README.md

 Create a user, log in, user able to create a post of their interest, users are able to interact with each other.

 ## Project Prep 4
-# Collaborators
-Devon, Sharmarke, Ryan, Adrian

-## Description

-GIT- Date is an app for those in the tech world for them to connect with each other and see a list of interests that they have and match with them.

-What problem or pain point does it solve? a.
-Keep it high level without going into too much detail.
-(3-4 sentences is enough) Our application makes it easy for an individual to meet other singles via an online application.
-It takes away the need to meet someone in person first in order to get to know them.
-This gives you the chance to get to know someone before you commit to an actual meetup in person.
-It also helps you find people with similar interests so it makes looking for someone with those interests a little easier.

 ### User Story #1